ESPresense/ESPresense.github.io/devices.md

 ### Add to the list

 If you have a different BLE-enabled piece of hardware that you have gotten to work with this project, please let us know about it!
 You can click the edit this page in the footer.

+## Footnotes

+[^beaconconfig]: These can do eddystone and iBeacon at the same time, just pick iBeacon